 • Easily filled water bottle and snacks

-• Something calming to pass the time, e.g., a small album or book filled with photos, a favorite magazine
+• Something calming to pass the time, e.g., a book filled with photos, a favorite magazine

 Traveling With Dementia Playlist, Tune #3